 401(k) Rollover in Columbia, IL.
 Starting a new job is an exciting time that can present you with new challenges and opportunities.
-However, many Columbia, IL residents wonder what the best options are for their 401(k) with their previous employer.
-Managing multiple retirement savings accounts can be complex and a pain in the neck.
+However, many Columbia, IL residents wonder what the best options are for their existing 401(k) savings.
+Managing multiple retirement savings accounts can be stressful without a team of expert and honest financial advisors.

 401(k) Rollover in Columbia,IL

-There are several options for handling your 401(k) rollover in Columbia, IL, and oftentimes it takes sound financial planning and advising to know which option is best for you.
-Correct Capital is a privately owned, independent advisory firm with fiduciary advisors.
-This means any advice we give is based on what we believe is best for your financial needs.
+There are several options for handling your 401(k) rollover in Columbia, IL, and oftentimes it takes knowledgeable financial planning and an experienced financial advisor to know which option is best for you.
+Correct Capital is a privately owned firm whose advisors hold themselves to the fiduciary standard.
+This means our only concern is making sure your financial future and planning needs are met.
 Our business is built on trust and your confidence that we’ll do what’s best for you.
-We offer objective, expert advice, and will never try to convince you of something we don’t believe in ourselves.
+We offer objective, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in Columbia, IL.

-If you have over $5,000 invested in your 401(k), the majority of Columbia, IL companies allow you to keep your retirement savings in their plan.
+If you have over $5,000 invested in your 401(k), most, but not all, Columbia, IL companies allow you to keep your accrued savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
-Many employees in Columbia, IL already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
+Many people in Columbia, IL already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
 In this case, it may make sense to keep them where they are instead of a 401(k) rollover.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s.
-If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to roll over the funds whenever you’d like.
+Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to move the funds at some point in the future.

 However, it is important to note that if you don’t rollover your old 401(k), you won’t be able to continue adding contributions to it, which may have an effect on your retirement planning.
 After the age of 72, you will be required to withdraw “required minimum distributions” from those 401(k) accounts you have at old employers.
-It can also be complicated to manage several different retirement plans.
-Withdrawal options can be limited and large amounts of your money will be withheld.
+It can also be a hassle to manage several different retirement plans with several different custodians.
+Withdrawal options can be limited and have large federal withholding requirements.
 You would not be able to take out a 401(k) loan.
-Correct Capital can help you understand if sticking with your old 401(k) is right for you.
+Correct Capital's retirement consultants can help you understand if sticking with your old 401(k) is right for you.

 IRA stands for Individual Retirement Account.
-A Rollover IRA is an account opened to move money from a formeremployer’s 401(k).
-If you’ve already opened an IRA, you can consider moving the savings there for your 401(k) rollover.
-Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
+A Rollover IRA is an account started to move funds from a former employer’s 401(k).
+If you already have an IRA, you can consider transferring the savings there for your 401(k) rollover.
+Depending on which type of 401(k) you were contributing to, you may roll money to a Traditional or a Roth IRA.
 This way, the tax status of the money you already invested is not affected.

-Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible.
-Your pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
+Contributions made to a Traditional IRA are considered to be pre-tax money.
+Your pre-tax money you paid into your 401(k) is likely to be rolled over into this account.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-When you turn 72, you will have to withdraw required minimum distributions regardless of whether or not you are still in the workforce.
+After turning 72, you will have to withdraw required minimum distributions regardless of your status in the workforce.

-Contributions to Roth IRAs are made with money you already paid taxes on, so there is no tax benefit until the money is withdrawn.
-The benefit is that the money grows tax-free.
-Money you contributed to a Roth 401(k) account is likely to be rolled into a Roth IRA.
-At any time you can take out the contributions you make without having to pay taxes, and if you maintain the account for at least 5 years and are 59 ½ years old, you do not pay taxes on your earnings.
-Contrary to Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.
+Contributions to Roth IRAs are made with after-tax money, so you’ll need to wait until the money is withdrawn to see a tax benefit.
+The benefit is that Roth IRA money grows tax-free.
+Money you contributed to a Roth 401(k) account is usually rolled into a Roth IRA.
+At any time you can withdraw the contributions you make without tax consequences, and your earnings are not taxed if you keep your account for at least 5 years, and are at least 59 ½ when the money is withdrawn.
+Unlike Roth 401(k) contributions, there are no required minimum distributions in a Roth IRA.

-You can open an IRA with many banks or any brokerage firm in Columbia, IL, however many come with varying fees or other expenses.
-Our team of financial advisors at Correct Capital will help you find what’s right for you.
+You can open an IRA with many banks or any brokerage firm in Columbia, IL, however many of them vary when it comes to fees or other expenses.
+Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find what’s right for you.